Md. Atiur Rahman Atik: Career

-Atik was elected to Parliament on 5 January 2014 from Sherpur-1 as a Bangladesh Awami League candidate.
+In the 2024 general election he got the Awami League nomination but lost the election to Chanuar Hossain Chanu an Independent candidate from his own party.

 On 6 May 2016, Bangladesh Election Commission asked him to remove himself from his own constituency area for violating electoral code of conduct.
 On 17 April 2018, he was investigated by Bangladesh Anti Corruption Commission after Bangladesh High Court ordered an investigation.

-He is a whip of the parliament.
+He is two times whip of the parliament.
+He has become the President of Bangladesh Awami League, Sherpur Jilla shakha for three times.